micmejia/bible-dump/NKJV/Acts/Acts 13.md

 And when they arrived in Salamis, they preached the word of God in the synagogues of the Jews.
 They also had John as _their_ assistant.

 ###### 6
-Now when they had gone through [^a]the island to Paphos, they found a certain sorcerer, a false prophet, a Jew whose name _was_ Bar-Jesus,
+Now when they had gone through the island to Paphos, they found a certain sorcerer, a false prophet, a Jew whose name _was_ Bar-Jesus,

 ###### 7
 who was with the proconsul, Sergius Paulus, an intelligent man.
 This man called for Barnabas and Saul and sought to hear the word of God.

 ###### 8
-But Elymas the sorcerer (for so his name is translated) [^b]withstood them, seeking to turn the proconsul away from the faith.
+But Elymas the sorcerer (for so his name is translated) withstood them, seeking to turn the proconsul away from the faith.

 ###### 9
 Then Saul, who also _is called_ Paul, filled with the Holy Spirit, looked intently at him